 Can I Detox At Home?

 Another curious question coming from those who plan to be addiction-free are do-it-yourself alternatives.
 Detox for drugs or alcohol at home is possible, but usually not recommended.
 In many cases, it is not effective and in other instances, it can even be dangerous.
+It also depends on the corresponding medical evaluation to see if the person meets the criteria to be able to perform detoxification at home.

 Below are some of the risks you can encounter when attempting to detox at home: